Can a goodwill letter get late payments removed from your credit report?

 Lenders are not obligated to honor your request or even respond to your letter.
 In fact, many larger lenders and credit card issuers state that they do not accept goodwill letters, as they are legally and contractually obligated to provide accurate reporting of account activity, including late payments.
 Still, some people report success trying this method.

 Researching the creditor’s policies regarding late payments and goodwill adjustments may provide insight into the likelihood of success.
-If there is no clearly stated policy denying goodwill letters, sending one out may be worth the effort.
+If no clearly stated policy denies goodwill letters, sending one out may be worth the effort.

 While there are no guarantees, a well-written goodwill letter may persuade a creditor to ask the credit bureau to remove the negative mark from your credit report.
 If the bureau agrees, the update could help prevent future credit difficulties.

 A goodwill letter is not a credit dispute.
-A goodwill letter is to creditors to ask for leniency on a derogatory mark that is accurate.
-A dispute is asking a credit bureau to verify the accuracy of something on your credit report.
+A dispute asks a credit bureau to verify the accuracy of something on your credit report, while a goodwill letter asks creditors for leniency on a derogatory mark that is accurate.

 When should you write a goodwill letter?

-If you’re going to try asking for forgiveness, ensure that the late payment or issue was a one-time occurrence and not a recurring problem.
-Also, only proceed with a goodwill letter if you plan to maintain good financial habits going forward.
+If you’re going to try asking for forgiveness, make sure the late payment or issue was a one-time occurrence and not part of a recurring pattern.
+Lenders are far more likely to show leniency if they see your missed payment as an isolated mistake rather than a sign of ongoing financial instability.
+They want reassurance that this issue won’t happen again, so only proceed with a goodwill letter if you’ve addressed the root cause of the problem and are committed to maintaining good financial habits going forward.

 Many lenders offer financial hardship programs that can help through difficult times.
 Most lenders prefer that you leverage these programs as soon as you start having financial difficulties, rather than missing payments and asking for forgiveness later.